What is one health approach? Why is it significant? Read further to know more.

 One Health concept is a worldwide strategy for expanding interdisciplinary collaborations and communications in all aspects of health care for people, animals, and the environment.

-One Health approach identifies that zoonotic diseases, environmental pressures, food security, anti-microbial resistance, and health threats to animals and humans are all interrelated.
+The approach identifies that zoonotic diseases, environmental pressures, food security, anti-microbial resistance, and wellness threats to animals and humans are all interrelated.

-It recognizes that a stand-alone approach will not work and that the health of people is closely connected to the health of animals and our shared environment.
+It recognizes that a stand-alone approach will not work and that the wellness of people is closely connected to the health of animals and our shared environment.

 - More interdisciplinary programs in education, training, research, and policy development.